DL-ECE/TP-1-DLBasics/README.md

-# numpy-refresh
+# TP-1 Deep Learning Basics

-This first assignements is to help you refresh some of numpy basic
+This first assignements is link to the lecture 1-DeepLearningBasics.

 ## Load the notebook into colab

+## Save it to python script

+## Push to your repository